KBLA: History

-For information on KBLA, a Los Angeles area radio station that broadcast at 1500 kHz from 1952 to 1967, see article on KROQ (1500 AM).

 As KOWL (1947–1956)

-Originally, the station at 1580 kHz made its first broadcast July 30, 1947 as KOWL, a 5,000-watt, daytime-only station licensed to Santa Monica.
-It was owned and operated by Arthur H. Croghan, formerly commercial manager for WJBK in Detroit.
+Originally, the station at 1580 kHz made its first broadcast on July 30, 1947, as KOWL, a 5,000-watt, daytime-only station licensed to Santa Monica.
+It was owned and operated by Arthur H. Croghan, formerly the commercial manager for WJBK in Detroit.
 The opening day celebration for KOWL on August 10 included such notable figures as Los Angeles Mayor Fletcher Bowron, Santa Monica Mayor Mark T. Gates, country singer Gene Autry, and actress Marilyn Monroe.
 However, KOWL broadcast for only six and a half hours that day due to technicians walking out of the job due to a dispute over unionization.

 KOWL's studios were located at the Ambassador Hotel in Santa Monica.
 It had a middle of the road music format.
 Croghan excluded what he called "commercial religion, disc jockeys, murder mysteries, double spotting, over-commercialism, and...talk exceeding five minutes except in rare instances."
 In 1948, Autry became a minority owner of KOWL, and the station began orienting its music and programming towards black listeners.
 Autry sold back his stake in KOWL to Croghan for $80,000 in October 1949.